Nolan's Odyssey arrives in cinemas: what you need to know about the film: a man's long return against gods and storms

 A clear technical choice also contributes to making this direction concrete: Odyssey is described as Nolan's first film shot entirely with IMAX 70mm cameras, also using a lighter and quieter version developed to allow for previously impractical work and conditions.

 Nolan thus confronts one of the foundational texts of Western culture.
-It remains to be seen whether he will succeed in conveying its epic nature and thematic complexity without losing his authorial signature.
+It remains to be seen whether he will succeed in conveying its epic nature and thematic complexity without losing his own authorial signature.

-Where is Odyssey Filmed?
+Where was Odyssey filmed?

-Christopher Nolan has chosen Italy as one of the visual focal points of his Odyssey, filming between Favignana, the Aeolian Islands, and Ostia to recreate Odysseus's epic journey.
+Christopher Nolan chose Italy as one of the visual focal points of his Odyssey, filming between Favignana, the Aeolian Islands, and Ostia to recreate Odysseus's epic journey.
 Sicily, with its rugged coastlines and wild landscapes, offers perfect natural settings to evoke the myth, while the port of Ostia hosted some maritime sequences.
 The Italian filming, part of an international production, strengthens the link between the Homeric poem and the real Mediterranean, transforming iconic locations into global cinematic sets.
 Here you can find details on the filming locations.

-The Odyssey Trailer
+The Odyssey trailer

-The Odyssey Poster
+The Odyssey poster